Sultaneous/fsm/README.md

 machine for you
 - The *fsm-gen* utility script will autogenerate a code template for you, preparing scaffolding for your logic

-- The workshop tutorial takes you through the proposal, design, diagramming, and implementation of an FSM example, showing how easy using the fsm module can be
+- The workshop tutorial takes you through the proposal, design, diagramming, and implementation of an FSM example, showing how easy using the fsm module can be!

 - FSM's are fun, powerful, and automated.